kjbrum/pxtosvg/readme.md

-# PX to SVG
+# PX to SVG (WIP)

-A simple plugin that will allow users to upload raster images and convert them to usable SVGs with a shortcode.
+> A simple plugin that will allow users to upload raster images and convert them to usable SVGs with a shortcode.

 ### Shortcode